13. Packages, Testing, and Continuous Integration#

 ../_images/ci_7.png

-At that point, you or your collaborators can easily switch to the branch associated with the PR (i.e. my-feature in the above screenshot), make changes, and test them.
+At that point, you or your collaborators can easily switch to the branch associated with the PR (i.e. my-feature in the above screenshot), make changes, remember to run ] test locally to ensure everything is working, and then Commit the change and sync to the server.

 ../_images/ci_8.png